 • Featured image (for social/media preview)

-• Stop when: CTR trends are improving and core pages outperform competitors for targeted keywords.
+• Stop when: CTR trends are improving, and core pages outperform competitors for targeted keywords.

 AEO: The Future of Technical SEO

-• Include TL;DR sections or summaries
+• Include TL;DR sections or summaries at the beginning and end of your paragraphs.

-• Target long-tail, conversational queries
+• Target long-tail, conversational queries.

-• Ultimately, keep maximizing your SEO
+• Ultimately, keep maximizing your SEO.

 The Bottom Line